 I took much of the month of April off as a vacation of sorts.
-Having worked for myself most of my life, I’ve never really spent much time separating time into slots with one called work and one called vacation.
+Having worked for me most of my life, I’ve never really spent much time separating time into slots with one called work and one called vacation.
 It’s all living and creating a life for me.
 But, I called this a vacation because I unplugged (for the most part) and spent quite a bit of time reading, thinking, and plotting.

 Early in the month, Joann and I traveled across the state of Pennsylvania to the Pittsburgh area and into Ohio for about 9 days.
 My adult children, Mindy and Ryan live in Erie and Pittsburgh respectively.
 Ryan is married to Sue and they have two daughters, Rylie and Sadie.
 Rylie just turned two and Sadie will be one year old in June and since they live almost 6 hours away we don’t get to see them as often as we’d like.

 We also got to spent time in Pittsburgh with the funniest man I know – Walt Zastawa and his wife Becky who keeps him in his place while working as his foil.
-After an evening with him your sides hurt from laughing.
+After an evening with him, your sides hurt from laughing.
 He is the best medicine for anything that ails you.

-Next it was two days spent with mom in East Liverpool, Ohio.
-Day one was a semi-family reunion with my brother and one of my three sisters and some of their kids and grand kids.
+Next, it was two days spent with mom in East Liverpool, Ohio.
+Day one was a semi-family reunion with my brother and one of my three sisters and some of their kids and grandkids.

-Day two was spent being run ragged by mom who is almost 83 years old.
+Day two was spent being run ragged by a mom who is almost 83 years old.
 She is deaf and has worn a cochlear implant pretty much since they were first approved in the US.
 Sadly, it does not help much anymore despite being upgraded several times to the latest models.
 But, that didn’t stop her from having me take her to get a new cell phone.
 She said she couldn’t hear very well out of hers.
 Try keeping a straight face when your deaf mom tells you that!

 Despite my skepticism that any cell phone was going to improve mom’s hearing, I started doing some research.
 I needn’t have as she had already done the same things on her computer.
 I was just repeating her research which she showed me.
 I then put a call into her audiologist who verified what we had found out and who also told me not to get mom’s hopes up for much improvement.
 But, mom is one tenacious lady and I wasn’t going to say no. So off we went on the trail of a new phone.